aarongrace/ant_manager/Readme.md

 # Clash of Colonies

-## Executive Summary

-Ants are fascinating species with a complex social organization.
-A simulation game featuring ant colonies can be both entertaining and educational in terms of sociological behaviors and biology.

----

-## Problem Overview

-- How to effectively simulate a colony of ants?
-- How to create a web-based solution that allows users to have their own colonies, join clans, trade resources, and send messages?
-- How to store data securely and ensure consistency of game data across different play sessions?

----

-## Proposed Solution

-A web application using **React** for the frontend.
-User inputs will be sent to the backend, powered by **FastAPI**, and data will be stored securely in **MongoDB**.

----

-## Scope of Work

-This project seeks to simulate a colony of ants in terms of reproduction, resource gathering, and colony expansion.

----
+Ants are fascinating species with a complex social organization, making them an ideal subject for a simulation game that is both entertaining and educational.
+This project aims to create a web-based solution that effectively simulates ant colonies, focusing on reproduction, resource gathering, and colony expansion.
+Users will manage their own colonies, join clans, trade resources, and send messages, all within a React-powered frontend.
+The backend, built with FastAPI, will handle user inputs and ensure secure, consistent data storage in MongoDB across play sessions.

 # Descriptions and Implementations of Major Systems

-## Core Game
+## Core Game Display and Mechanics

 ### Canvas